TobyBackstrom/sparklib/README.md

 ## Further Reading

-The concept of miniaturized data visualization has historical antecedents, but the term 'sparkline' and its modern interpretation were formalized by Edward Tufte in his 2006 book, [Beautiful Evidence](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR) in 2006.
+The concept of miniaturized data visualization has historical antecedents, but the term 'sparkline' and its modern interpretation were formalized by Edward Tufte in his 2006 book, [Beautiful Evidence](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).

 Wikipedia also has an entry for [sparklines](https://en.wikipedia.org/wiki/Sparkline).